|Rachel Knowles (2018)|

 I met my Mr Darcy, Andrew, at university and it was most certainly not love at first sight.
 However, we did become friends and he soon became convinced that I was the girl he wanted to marry.
 I did not agree!
 I met someone on holiday but he soon turned out to be a Wickham but, although this helped me to appreciate Andrew’s good points, I was not in love.

 We are both committed Christians, and so we decided to pray that one of us would change our minds.
-I never expected it to be me!
+I never expected it to be me.
 I fell in love and have never fallen out of it.
 The rest is, as they say, history.
-We have been happily married for nearly thirty years, and have four lovely daughters and two grandchildren.
+We have been happily married for over thirty years, and have four lovely daughters and three grandchildren.

 The last few years

-Since publishing A Perfect Match, I have written a non-fiction title for Pen & Sword – What Regency Women Did For Us (April 2017) – which tells the stories of 12 incredible Regency women.
+Since publishing A Perfect Match, I have written a non-fiction title for Pen & Sword – What Regency Women Did For Us (April 2017) – which tells the stories of 12 inspirational Regency women.
+I am currently editing the sequel to A Perfect Match set in 1810.

 You can read about my research methods here.